What is re-enrolment and re-declaration?

 Choosing a re-enrolment date

-The date can be any day of the month that the employer chooses, so for employers whose duties started on 1 October 2013, they could choose to re-enrol on any day between 1 July and 31 December 2016
+This date can be any day of the month, so for employers whose duties started on 1 September 2017, they could choose to re-enrol on any day between 1 June and 30 November 2020.

 Therefore, where an employer operates more than one pay cycle, for example monthly and weekly, they cannot use one re-enrolment date for monthly paid workers and another for weekly paid workers.